-Discover Biester Palace
+Biester Palace Sintra Portugal overview

-Worth it?Β Yes!
+• Worth it?
+Yes!
 This palace is way less crowded than the other palaces in Sintra, and the gardens are beautiful.

 What is Biester Palace?